kabirahuja2431/PracticalNLPLLMs/README.md

 ### Course overview

 <p align="justify">
 The aim of this course is to give students an accelerated understanding of build practical engineering NLP systems.
-We will work with frameworks like OpenNMT, HuggingFace and PyTorch to design natural language processing systems.
+We will work with frameworks like OpenAI API, OpenNMT, HuggingFace and PyTorch to design natural language processing systems.
 Towards natural language understanding, we will explore classification tasks like common-sense reasoning and bias detection.
 We will be demonstrating natural language generation concepts through Neural Machine Translation systems for languages and domains with limited data.
 </p>

 ### Course Instructors